cocos/cocos-engine/native/README.md

 <a href="https://travis-ci.org/cocos-creator/cocos2d-x-lite"><img src="https://travis-ci.org/cocos-creator/cocos2d-x-lite.svg?branch=develop " alt="Build Status"></a>

 It is based on [cocos2d-x](https://github.com/cocos2d/cocos2d-x)[version 3.9], but remove 3D and other features.
-It works on iOS,OS X,Android and Windows.
+It works on iOS,OS X, Android and Windows.

 ------------------------------------------------